Conservation of American bison: Tribes and First Nations

-The InterTribal Buffalo Council (ITBC), as an advocates for tribal buffalo restoration, supported the construction of the quarantine facility at the Fort Peck Indian Reservation.
+The ITBC supported the construction of the quarantine facility at the Fort Peck Indian Reservation.
 They facilitate the transfer to tribes and First Nations who will use the bison to increase the genetic diversity and overall health of their own herds.
 The recipients must be members of ITBC and agree to have the animals managed for their genetics.

 Under the new operational quarantine program, the first transfer into phase three at the Fort Peck Indian Reservation occurred in August 2019.
 The Assiniboine and Sioux Tribes would complete the quarantine program for 55 male bison who had been captured at Stephens Creek in the northwest corner of park in March 2018.
 Three males and 21 females captured at the same time remained in quarantine in corrals at Corwin Springs, just outside the park's North Entrance.
 By June 2020, 104 bison had been transferred to large corral specifically built for quarantining Yellowstone bison at the reservation.
 In August 2020, 40 buffalo, who had completed quarantine at the reservation, were distributed to 16 other tribes across the United States including Kansas, Wisconsin and Alaska.
 Since 2019, 294 bison have been transferred to the Fort Peck Tribes in northeastern Montana.
 Two family groups were transferred for the first time in December 2021.

+The Meskwaki Settlement in Iowa has raised a herd of approximately twenty bison on the community's southern edge.

+In June 2023 25 bison were transferred from Elk Island park in Canada to the Blackfeet confederacy of Montana, they were released into the Chief Mountain Wilderness, they are the first free roaming bison herd on tribal land since the near extinction of the species in the 1800s.